 I brunch.
 You brunch.
 We all brunch!
 Enjoy your brunch even more by contacting the restaurant or visiting their website for additional details before heading out to your choosing’s bottomless brunch.
 Keep in mind that menus and operational hours are subject to change.
 Better to be safe than not to have a bomb brunch at all!

-pILSEN – lA luna, 1726 S Racine Ave.
+Pilsen – La Luna, 1726 S Racine Ave.

 Heritage meets hip at La Luna, a rustic and art-filled restaurant located in the heart of Pilsen.
 La Luna’s brunch options are out of this world.
 It is a small menu filled with radiant and colorful dishes that are just as warm and inviting as the atmosphere itself.
 Start your meal off with a You can’t go wrong with any of the cocktails, a selection of classic and signature drinks that are mostly tequila or mezcal based.
 For brunch, do not skip out on any of the dishes.
-So you get the most out of your dine-in experience, visit La Luna with another person or as an intimate group of 4 to 5 people and share dishes like the Chilaquiles (Christmas style), Quesabirria, and Avocado Scramble.
+So you get the most out of your dine-in experience, visit La Luna with another person or as an intimate group of 4 to 5 people, and share dishes like the Chilaquiles (Christmas style), Quesabirria, and Avocado Scramble.
 Breakfast is only available on Saturdays and Sundays—best to book your spot early by visiting the website here.

-West Town – Uncle Mike’s Place, 1700 W Grand Ave
+West Town – Uncle Mike’s Place, 1700 W Grand Ave.

 Savory and straightforward go a long way at this classic breakfast spot in Chicago’s West Town neighborhood.
 While fellow West Town restaurants coax their customers with fancy cocktails, Uncle Mikes keeps its brunch offerings clean and classic.
 Uncle Mike’s Place is a no-frills Filipino restaurant that specializes in all-day breakfast options.
 The cozy breakfast spot is a favorite among locals who vouch for dishes like the Filipino breakfast combos or ‘Famous Marinated Skirt Steak.’
 Each dish is served with garlic rice, sawsawan, champurrado, and lugaw.

-West Loop – Cabra, 200 N Green St
+West Loop – Cabra, 200 N Green St.

 If you are looking for a brunch with beautiful rooftop vibes and a sensational tropical atmosphere, look no further than Cabra Cevicheria.
-Cabra, located on top of the Hoxton hotel, is a chic, rooftop Peruvian-inspired restaurant by Chef Stephanie Izard.
+Cabra, located on top of the Hoxton Hotel, is a chic, rooftop Peruvian-inspired restaurant by Chef Stephanie Izard.
 Start your experience off with a refreshing cocktail like the Malambo No. 5.
-There, dine on savory, shareable dishes like the Crab Causa, Salchipapas, and the Goat Empanadas evoke bold flavor in the bright and airy atmosphere.
+There, dine on savory, shareable dishes like the Crab Causa, Salchipapas, and Goat Empanadas evoke bold flavor in the bright and airy atmosphere.
 This restaurant is reservation only, be sure to book your spot on the vibrant rooftop here.

 East Lakeview – Ann Sather, Various Locations

 The key to dining at Ann Sather is to come hungry.
 Believe me, you will leave happy and full.
-Since 1945, the originally Swedish restaurant has remained wholesome, made-from-scratch food, low prices, friendly service.
+Since 1945, the originally Swedish restaurant has remained wholesome, with made-from-scratch food, low prices, and friendly service.
 Don’t let the economic prices fool you.
 The well-known restaurant holds top rank for locals looking for a good brunch, with significant portions, that they can enjoy with many family or friends.
-While visiting Ann Sather, ppt for a savory dish such as an omelet, which automatically comes with two sides’ choice.
+While visiting Ann Sather, ppt for a savory dish such as an omelet, which automatically comes with two sides choice.
 Do yourself a favor and just get the Cinnamon Rolls.
 You’ll thank me later.

 The charming black-owned breakfast spot is the definition of “good ol’ home cooking.”
 Sweet Maple Cafe is my go-to spot when family and friends come to visit me in Chicago.
 You can never go wrong with a scramble or omelet with hand-cut diced potatoes and the best homemade biscuits you could ask for.
 Indulge with your family or friends by splitting a sweet dish from the menu.
-I highly recommend that pancakes.
+I highly recommend those pancakes.
 Now that I have your mouth watering visit the website for more details on pick-up or dine-in options at Sweet Maple Cafe.

 Andersonville – The Bongo Room, Various Locations

 The Bongo Room has a rhythm of its own in the brunch world.
 Several locations across the city With various locations throughout the city, Bongo manages to keep all sites on the same tempo through their fresh assortment of breakfast and brunch options.
 While visiting the Bongo Room, do yourself a favor and order the Chocolate Tower French Toast and the Deconstructed Lobster Roll Benedict.
 It may seem like you are doing a lot, and you are, but trust me, you will not be doing the most until you have tried them all on the lush outdoor patio at the Andersonville location.
 The Bongo room has some long waits on the weekends.
-Because of this, I highly recommend visiting the popular lunch spot for a solo dining experience or order the delicious brunch to go.
+Because of this, I highly recommend visiting the popular lunch spot for a solo dining experience or ordering the delicious brunch to go.